Barcelona move a ‘no brainer’, says Bronze

 "Things like that give you huge confidence when players want to play with you and teams want you."

-Bronze, who is in England's squad for their home European Championship this summer, wanted the transfer completed before the competition starts on 6 July.
+Bronze is in England's squad for their home European Championship this summer and wanted the transfer completed before the competition starts on 6 July.

 "The one thing I said to Barca and my agent was 'I want it done before the tournament'," said Bronze.